pijus-r/shiet/README.md

 ****T****ransmission

 ## Huh?
-Have you dreamt of opening StackOverflow seconds after receiving an error?
+Have you ever dreamt of opening StackOverflow seconds after receiving an error?
 Well, now you certainly can!

 ## Installation